silvaarmando/moveit-next/README.md

 Knowing Next.js, understanding SPA, SSR and SSG, and when to use certain technology, creating a React application with Next.js, migrating our project, reviewing the project structure.
 Creating Profile components, CompletedChallenges CountDown and hooking the CountDown component.
 </p>

-- [x] Third Class - Context and Components
+:white_check_mark: Third Class - Context and Components

 <p
   align="capitalize"